Canon M3 vs Fujifilm X-A10

 - More modern: Was introduced somewhat (1 year and 9 months) more recently.

-If the number of relative strengths (bullet points above) is taken as a guide, the M3 emerges as the winner of the contest (8 : 6 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the M3 comes out slightly ahead of the X-A10 (8 : 7 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Canon M3 and the Fujifilm X-A10 place the cameras among the top in their class?
 Find out in the latest Best Mirrorless Interchangeable Lens Camera listing whether the two cameras rank among the cream of the crop.